Generation of wave turbulence in dipolar gases driven across their phase transitions: Supplementary Note 5: Simulation details

 To numerically tackle the ground state properties and the nonequilibrium dynamics of the considered quasi-2D dipolar gas we simulate the extended Gross-Pitaevskii equation~(1) provided in the main text.
 For numerical convenience it is casted in a dimensionless form.
-Specifically, space and time scales are expressed in units of the harmonic oscillator length $a_{ho}=\sqrt{\hbar / (m \omega_x)}$ and $\omega_x^{-1}$ respectively.
-Moreover, the 3D wave function is rescaled according to $\Psi(\boldsymbol{r},t) = \sqrt{N/a^3_{ho}} \Psi'(\boldsymbol{r}',t')$, where the prime quantities refer to dimensionless ones.
-Note that this rescaling implies that the $\Psi'$ wave function is normalized to unity, i.e. $\int d\boldsymbol{r}' \: \abs{\Psi'(\boldsymbol{r}',t')}^2 =1$.
-Additionally, the three-dimensional space is discretized in a uniform cubic grid of $512 \times 512 \times 128$ points along the $x$, $y$ and $z$ directions respectively with spatial discretization $\delta x=\delta y=0.08 a_{ho}$ in the plane and $\delta z=0.2a_{ho}$ in the transverse direction.
+Specifically, space and time scales are expressed in units of the harmonic oscillator length $a_{\rm ho}=\sqrt{\hbar / (m \omega_x)}$ and $\omega_x^{-1}$ respectively.
+Moreover, the 3D wave function is rescaled according to $\Psi(\textbf{r},t) = \sqrt{N/a^3_{\rm ho}} \Psi'(\textbf{r}',t')$, where the prime quantities refer to dimensionless ones.
+Note that this rescaling implies that the $\Psi'$ wave function is normalized to unity, i.e. $\int d\textbf{r}' \: \abs{\Psi'(\textbf{r}',t')}^2 =1$.
+Additionally, the three-dimensional space is discretized in a uniform cubic grid of $512 \times 512 \times 128$ points along the $x$, $y$ and $z$ directions respectively with spatial discretization $\delta x=\delta y=0.08 a_{\rm ho}$ in the plane and $\delta z=0.2a_{\rm ho}$ in the axial direction.
 The time step of the numerical integrator is set to $\delta t=10^{-4} / \omega_x$ for both the imaginary and real time propagation of Eq.~(1) in the main text.
 These are carried out by means of the split-step Crank-Nicolson numerical scheme~\cite{crank_practical_1947,antoine_computational_2013}.
 In order to deal with the divergent behavior of the integrand present in the dipolar interaction integral [Eq.~(1) in the main text], we utilize the convolution theorem~\cite{arfken_mathematical_1972,Goral_ground_2002}.
 In this way, the interaction integral is expressed as the inverse Fourier transform of the product of Fourier transforms of the dipolar interaction and wave function respectively.
+Therefore, the integral in Eq.~(1) of the main text becomes numerically stable, without the need of any regularization scale.

 To numerically obtain the exotic ground states of the dipolar gas, namely the SF, SS and droplet phases, the following initial ansatz is utilized